dff180/pishadertoy/README.md

 Running
 -------
-* Start from Raspberry PI console
+* Start from Raspberry Pi terminal

 * Exit program with CTRL-C